ME-NET-PROJECT/health_cases_prediction/README.md

 ## Results

-The project includes visualizations of predictions over specific periods, demonstrating model performance and trends in health cases.
-These insights can help in planning medical resources and preventive measures.
+The project features visualisations of predictions over defined time periods, illustrating the models' effectiveness in forecasting health cases.
+Detailed results can be found in the respective ReadMe.md files within their corresponding folders in this repository.

 ## License